 Our psychiatrists and providers specialize in the diagnosis, treatment, and management of mental illness and substance use disorders beginning with a comprehensive psychiatric evaulation.
 They frequently work as part of a team which also includes nurses, licensed therapists, social workers, and case managers to provide comprehensive services to our clients.
 When necessary medication can be an effective part of the treatment designed to meet the client's unique mental health needs, decrease symptomsand increase the ability to function in one's life.

 The Emergency Room Enhancement (ERE) Program warmly engages adults who are experiencing mental health distress to achieve optimal health by guiding them into services that meet their unique needs.
-Community partners work together to link persons in need with the appropriate services to move toward the goals of developing long term supports and resources for them while improving rates of homelessness, unemployment, arrests and law enforcement involvement, and preventing repeated emergency room visits and hospitalizations.
+The ERE Team, coupled with community partners, work together to link persons in need with the appropriate services to move toward the goals of developing long term supports and resources for them while improving rates of homelessness, unemployment, arrests and law enforcement involvement, and preventing repeated emergency room visits and hospitalizations.

 Certified Peer Support Specialist services are available to provide mentoring, guidance, and support services and offer their skills to others who are facing behavioral health challenges or substance use issues in our Hannibal Clinic.
 Their expertise comes from a lived experience vs traditional training.